Ancient Egypt in the Western imagination: Muslim conquest of Egypt

-Middle Ages
+High Middle Ages

 During the High Middle Ages (c.
 1000 – c.
 1300 CE), the Latin West's view of Egypt, as expressed in manuscripts by its clergy, was a complex blend of ancient biblical narratives, a veneration of its monastic heritage, and a nascent, often hostile, awareness of its contemporary reality as a powerful Muslim realm.
 Direct contact was still limited, making symbolic and historical interpretations paramount.

 In medieval Europe, Egypt was depicted primarily in the illustration and interpretation of the biblical accounts.
 These illustrations were often quite fanciful, as the iconography and style of ancient Egyptian art, architecture and costume were largely unknown in the West (illustration, right).
 Dramatic settings of the Finding of Moses, the Plagues of Egypt, the Parting of the Red Sea and the story of Joseph in Egypt, and from the New Testament the Flight into Egypt often figured in medieval illuminated manuscripts.
 Biblical hermeneutics were primarily theological in nature, and had little to do with historical investigations.
 Throughout the Middle Ages "Mummia", made—if genuine, by pounding exhumed mummified bodies—was a standard product of apothecary shops.